srsran/srsRAN_Project_docs/docs/source/tutorials/source/matlab/source/test_vecs.rst

-The PHY components of srsRAN Project are tested by feeding each component with vectors of input data and comparing the resulting output with their expected values.
-In srsRAN Project, the test vectors for a PHY component usually consist of a number of binary files with input and output data, and a single shared header file that describes the test set-up and the content of the binary files.
+The PHY components of |project_name| are tested by feeding each component with vectors of input data and comparing the resulting output with their expected values.
+In |project_name|, the test vectors for a PHY component usually consist of a number of binary files with input and output data, and a single shared header file that describes the test set-up and the content of the binary files.
 The binary files are packed in a single tarball.
 For example, the test vectors of the channel estimator are provided by the files ``port_channel_estimator_test_data.h`` and